 - Dedication and self-motivation – Typically, Management Consultants work at the client’s office independent of the guidance of their seniors.
 Hence, they must have both self-discipline and motivation to meet the set deadlines in time.

 - Creativity – Since a large part of their job requires Management Consultants to find unique solutions and strategies to combat business challenges, they must have a creative bent of mind.
 Also, they must possess the flexibility and skill to handle any unforeseen situation.
+They need to think out of the box.
+This is because resolution need not always be traditional in nature.

 - Organizational skills – Management Consultants must be organized in their approach and implement the correct solutions in a stepwise manner to help businesses reap optimum benefits.
 Besides, being organized also helps save valuable time.